sveltejs/svelte/site/content/tutorial/01-introduction/07-making-an-app/text.md

 * [webpack](https://webpack.js.org/) / [svelte-loader](https://github.com/sveltejs/svelte-loader)
 * [Parcel](https://parceljs.org/) / [parcel-plugin-svelte](https://github.com/DeMoorJasper/parcel-plugin-svelte)

 Don't worry if you're relatively new to web development and haven't used these tools before.
-We've prepared a simple step-by-step guide, [Svelte for new developers](blog/svelte-for-new-developers), which walks you through the process.
+We are preparing a simple step-by-step guide, [Svelte for new developers](blog/svelte-for-new-developers), which walks you through the process.

 You'll also want to configure your text editor to treat `.svelte` files the same as `.html` for the sake of syntax highlighting.
 [Read this guide to learn how](blog/setting-up-your-editor).